Oliviavalen/thepipeline/README.md

 - I do not have time to check to see if upvoted all my posts.
 We're all adults and our word is our bond.
 I can count the "likes."
 - If I see you have *not* upvoted the posts, you will be exiled from this project forever.
 - Give me the same respect that I am giving you, and **reciprocate** the energetic investment into you and this project.
+- This is **digital, service-based** submission.
+You will need to use your email daily.
 - We will not be using this place for PSAs forever.
 Thanks to everyone who is giving their full cooperation to make this work.
 Good sub.
 - **If I give you a task or assignment, your job is to do it.
 If there's an obstacle, figure it out.
 That's why I specified gamers and system thinkers.
 You're here because you can troubleshoot on your own and I cannot waste me energy holding your hand on basic tasks.
 Your job is to get it done or get out.
 As much as I like to answer questions, it's a courtesy.
 You don't need to understand how my system works to follow it.
 If you can't follow simple instructions--leave.**
 - Created new OPEN Tasks file.